-More than a third of students from low‑income households
+More than half of students from low‑income households

 Data about students' economic need comes from the National Center for Education Statistics, via our partners at MDR Education.